AdrianInfante/2wayAudio/README.md

 3. The script will:
    - Connect to the camera and configure it for audio streaming.
    - Capture audio from the microphone.
    - Encode the audio to G.711 format.
+(Disabled)
    - Send the encoded audio data to the camera via RTP.
-4. Press 'Q' on the keyboard to stop streaming and turn off audio output on the camera.

 ## Functions Overview
 ### `random_string(length=16)`